jefish003/GenerateDynamics/README.md

 init_cond_params - (default [0,1]) an iterable (must be an iterable) containing the parameters for the distribution in init_cond_type

 init_cond_offset - (default 0) the offset to shift the distribution of the initial condition

+p_norm - (default 2) if method = 'normalized' then this is the norm to normalize the initial condition by.
+Only p-norms are currently supported (np.inf for the infinity norm)

+scale - (default 1) if method = 'normalized' then this is how much to scale the initial condition by.

 dynamics_type - (default 'Rossler') the type of dynamics to run on the network.
 See below for the available options